mab253/software-interventions-spring22/README.md

 ## what will we learn in this class?
 - how to think critically about technology while we build it
-- how technology affects change in the world (hint: sometimes unexpected ways, with unintended consquences)
+- how technology affects change in the world (hint: sometimes unexpected ways, with unintended consequences)
 - how to make rapid prototypes with contemporary tools to test our ideas
 - how to design systems with many moving parts, and think about how people fit into these systems
 - how to work together: iteration, collaboration